marionettejs/backbone.marionette/readme.md

 * Added `AppRouter`, to reduce boilerplate routers down to simple configuration
 * `CollectionView` can be treated as a composite view, rendering an `model` and a `collection` of models
 * Now works with either jQuery, Zepto, or enter.js
+* `ItemView` will throw an error is no template is specified

 ## v0.2.4